Hesam-Eskandari/tech-school/csharp/level-1.md

 - You can have as many cases as you want
 - If break is not specified all statements after the first matching condition will be run
-- Switch / case is equivalent to if/else if/else statement
+- Switch / case is equivalent to if / else if / else statement
 - One use case of switch / case is matching a value with an enum.
+- Default will be run only if no case condition is satisfied.

 ## Iteration statements
 ### For loop: